 Easter is often a time of year when whole families come together to celebrate!
 Food, fun, and family time are all on the horizon, making this a memorable occasion for everyone.

-These Easter Sugar Cookies are super fun and easy for children to help make
+These Easter Sugar Cookies are super fun and easy for children to help with.

 Gift a few to friends and family.
 They'll love them!